chinchalinchin/ontology/docs/ASSETS.md

 ## Compositions

-A _Composition_ can be constructed from a collection of sets of _Strut_\s and a collection of set of _Plate_\s.
+A _Composition_ can be constructed from a collection of sets of _Strut_\s and a collection of sets of _Plate_\s.
 To use the terminology defined in the previous sections, a composition is a union of strutsets and platesets.

 A composition definition can be referenced as many times as desired in the game state files, so that a group of assets can be reused, instead of defining each of its constituents multiple times in the state files.